-Northgate's policy is that all children born on and between 1 September 2015 and 31 August 2016 would normally commence primary school in Reception in the academic year beginning in September 2020.
+Northgate's policy is that children born on and between 1 September 2016 and 31 August 2017 would normally commence primary school in Reception in the academic year beginning in September 2021.
 Northgate provides for the full-time admission of all children offered a place in the Reception year group from the September following their fourth birthday.

-Although legally, parents can defer the date their child is admitted to school until later in the same academic year or until the term in which the child reaches compulsory school age, this option is not encouraged at Northgate Primary School.
+Parents can defer the date their child is admitted to school until later in the same academic year or until the term in which the child reaches compulsory school age.
 Summer born children are only able to "defer" entry to Reception class until the beginning of the final term of the school year for which the offer was made.